0xPolygon/polygon-docs/docs/cdk/how-to/migrate/forkid-9-12.md

 **Please Note:** To avoid creating reorgs or other unwanted situations, it's important that all L2 transactions are verified before performing a fork upgrade.
 This means all batches should be closed, sequenced, and verified on L1.

 ### Steps to Halt the Sequencer
+> 💡 Please note: For an isolated chain not attached to the Agglayer the chain admin can  perform operational step 4 on their chain’s rollupmanagercontract.
+Polygon are not involved.
+Please check the [upgrade procedure for isolated networks](#contract-upgrade-procedure-for-isolated-networks).
+>
 1. Stop the sequencer.
 2. Reconfigure the node to enforce sequencer stops at a specific `batch_num`:
     - Get the current batch number from StateDB: